 Group treatment for Gaming Duty purposes allows 2 or more corporate bodies to be treated as a single entity accounting for Gaming Duty under the Departmental Trader Reference Number (DTRN) of their representative member.

-The representative member or the person who controls the group must fill in this application.
+The representative member or the person who controls the group must apply.

 To set up a new Gaming Duty group, or to disband an existing group, you can either: